gzigzigzeo/sidekiq-grouping/README.md

 ## Testing with Sidekiq::Testing.fake!

-Sidekiq::Grouping is using separate queues for grouping tasks, so you need manualy "group" tasks in your tests, if you want check tasks in your tests by sidekiq fake interface.
-For this case exists function `Sidekiq::Grouping.force_flush_for_test!`.
-Example:
+Sidekiq::Grouping uses internal queues for grouping tasks.
+If you need to force flush internal queues into normal Sidekiq queues, use `Sidekiq::Grouping.force_flush_for_test!`.

+See example:

 ```ruby
 # worker